nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 General Troubleshooting
 =======================

-If you have trouble installing, configuring or maintaining ownCloud, please refer to our community support channels:
+If you have trouble installing, configuring or maintaining Nextcloud, please refer to our community support channels:

-* `The ownCloud Forums`_
+* `The Nextcloud Forums`_

-.. note:: The ownCloud forums have a `FAQ page`_ where each topic corresponds to typical mistakes or frequently occurring issues
+.. note:: The Nextcloud forums have a `FAQ page`_ where each topic corresponds to typical mistakes or frequently occurring issues

-* `The ownCloud User mailing list`_
+* `The Nextcloud User mailing list`_
-*  The ownCloud IRC chat channel ``irc://#owncloud@freenode.net`` on freenode.net, also accessible via `webchat`_
+*  The Nextcloud IRC chat channel ``irc://#owncloud@freenode.net`` on freenode.net, also accessible via `webchat`_

 Please understand that all these channels essentially consist of users like you helping each other out.
 Consider helping others out where you can, to contribute back for the help you get.
-This is the only way to keep a community like ownCloud healthy and sustainable!
+This is the only way to keep a community like Nextcloud healthy and sustainable!

-If you are using ownCloud in a business or otherwise large scale deployment, note that ownCloud Inc. offers the `Enterprise Edition`_ with commercial support options.
+If you are using Nextcloud in a business or otherwise large scale deployment, note that Nextcloud Inc. offers the `Enterprise Edition`_ with commercial support options.

 Bugs
 ----

-If you think you have found a bug in ownCloud, please:
+If you think you have found a bug in Nextcloud, please:

 * Search for a solution (see the options above)
 * Double-check your configuration